franckXu/blog-1/_sources/2020/11/27/changing-data-classification-through-processing.rst.txt

     :align: center

-Note that if we only have this dataset consisting of *Pseudonymous ID*, *Timestamp*, and *Feature*, we can produce a user ID.
+Note that if we only have this dataset consisting of *Pseudonymous ID*, *Timestamp*, and *Feature*, we can't produce a user ID.
 On the other hand, if we have a user ID, we can always hash it and link it to the pseudonymized data.